lennonchaves/Solaria-GPT/README.md

 - 📑 **Prompt Examples Used with Solaria-GPT**:
   - **Text**:
     ```
-    Which heuristic is violated in the following defect: [Defect Description]
+    Which heuristic is violated in the following defect.
     ```
   - **Screenshot**:
     ```